pereznetworks/TD-Project8/README.md

       will be using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax

+# DOING:

+    migrating to gulp v4
+      switching to series and parallel for build and watch tasks and finish switch to gulp v4 syntax

+# TODO:

+    update gulp assets task
+      compress images and font files for production

+    review/verify what is needed for 'meets expectations' and 'exceeds'

 # DONE:

     Project is complete and working for Gulp v3.9.1